-Sports fans, art lovers, wine enthusiasts, outdoorsman and more flock to the Spokane region for phenomenal events.
-From Broadway shows and national artists touring the country to the highly acclaimed Farm Chicks and Custer’s Antique and Collectibles shows, the Spokane region serves as the ideal host for special events.
-Check out our calendar to find out what’s coming up next!
+Sports fans, art lovers, foodies, wine enthusiasts, hikers and more flock to the Spokane region for phenomenal experiences and events.
+Take a look at the calendar to find out what’s coming up next!

 In order to know our future, we must understand our past.
 That is what the 100 Stories exhibit sets out to accomplish, as it “looks forward as much as it looks back” into the region’s past, present, and future.
 This exhibit will demonstrate the MAC's role in maintaining, preservin...
 More